101 fantastic activities for the Christmas 2019 school holidays

 Where: HMS M.33, National Museum of the Royal Navy, Visitor Centre, Victory Gate, HM Naval Base, Portsmouth PO1 3LJ

-Need to know: Event free with admission.
-Family ticket to all attractions at the Dockyard costs from £68.
+Need to know: Family ticket costs from £48.

 Where: National Waterways Museum Gloucester, Llanthony Warehouse, Gloucester Docks, Gloucester GL1 2EH